keicodes/iodine-kernel/README.md

   Signing facility
 ```

-To sign the modules, proceed to update the option in the build.sh file to `IODINE_SIGNING="y"` and use `IODINE_SIGNING_KEY` to assign the signing key path.
+To sign the modules, proceed to update the option in the iodine.sh file to `IODINE_SIGNING="y"` and use `IODINE_SIGNING_KEY` to assign the signing key path.

 ### Requirements